 Stakeholders understand the impact of noise on the environment and people, so many opt to pre-empt complaints with a mitigation solution like our noise barrier walls.
 By being proactive, a rail company can protect themselves from problems and be a good steward of the community.

 There were two significant needs to address with our railroad barrier design.
 The primary focus was to reduce or eliminate the offensive noise.
 The secondary goal was to offer an appealing design that blends in with the local surroundings and architecture.

-How Sound-Absorbing Panels Work
+How Sound Absorbing Panels Work

 Our walls are made with a variety of products to create a maze of acoustic dampeners that take the energy out of sound waves.
 In effect, they trap and diffuse incoming sound waves inside the panels.

 How Noise Levels Harm The Environment

 The Australian Academy of Science found that animals migrate away from loud noises causing all sorts of problems from shortages of natural food sources to death.
 They also noted that these effects are far-reaching and can cause problems for entire ecosystems.

-Benefits Of Our Rail Noise Barriers
+Benefits Of Our Sound Walls

-- Resistant to animal nesting and damage
+- Resistant to animal damage

 Whether a client needs a large wall with long spans as used for natural gas compressors, or smaller sections with ornate details like the brick columns we used to beautify the rail yard in New Jersey, we can create solutions tailored to the industry, size, location, and geography near the noise source.

 Noise-Absorbing Treatment Versus Concrete Walls

-Traditional masonry and concrete walls were once thought to be the best solution to noise mitigation.
+Traditional masonry and concrete sound walls were once thought to be the best solution to noise mitigation.
 Science has shown that noise absorption is a better method of dealing with pollution because solid walls reflect the sound back into the environment.

 When a person sees a barrier we installed twenty years ago; it often looks like a recent project because of the durability and longevity of our quality noise abatement systems.